Application Process

 Requirements

-• Attending any public, private or charter high school on Oʻahu, Molokaiʻi, Lanaʻi, Kauaʻi or Hawaiʻi islands
+• Attending any public, private or charter high school on Oʻahu, Molokaiʻi or Hawaiʻi islands

 Other Requirements

-• Students must be able to attend Saturday morning classes either at a satellite campus, internship worksite, or online
+• Students must be able to attend Saturday morning classes either at a satellite campus or internship worksite

 • Complete the 40-hour paid internship during the summer.
 (To learn more about the internships offered on your island, CLICK HERE)